document-signing_westmountmag

 Most brokers are ethical, lawful and knowledgeable.
 However, like in everything else in the world, there is human error, fraud, negligence, criminal negligence, and the list goes on.

-There are hundreds of real estate agencies and there are thousands of real estate brokers.
-Most, we assume, are ethical, lawful and knowledgeable and will do everything in their power to serve and protect your interest.
+There are hundreds of real estate agencies, and there are thousands of real estate brokers.
+Most, we assume, are ethical, lawful and knowledgeable and will do everything in their power to serve and protect your interests.
 However, like everything else in the world, there is human error, fraud, negligence, criminal negligence, and the list goes on.

 Six steps of the OACIQ assist and assure your protection: